 Rei gave a wry little smile.
 He reached out to stroke Kio’s face one last time, fingers brushing briefly over his lips.
 Kio wanted nothing more than to grab his wrist and keep him close.

 With that, he was gone.
 Kio stared at the space where Rei had crouched, hoping to blink and find him returned.
 The night beyond the window was dark and still.
 Kio closed his eyes and took a long, deep breath as the tremor returned to his hands.
 He stepped back from the window, poured himself a wine, and collapsed on the bed.

-THE KING & HIS SHADOW takes place one year before the events of the upcoming dark fantasy trilogy, GARDENS OF WAR & WASTELAND.
+THE COLLECTOR’S LOST THINGS takes place five years before the events of the upcoming dark fantasy trilogy, GARDENS OF WAR & WASTELAND.